greezlu/HoverIntent/README.md

 Add current listeners to .obj if they were removed

 ### .changeTarget(newTarget)
-Remove listeners from current target and add listeners to the new one
+Remove listeners from current target and add to the new one

 ## Local Variables
 ### .speed